jarischaefer/hal-api/README.md

 ## About

-The HAL-API is based on Laravel 5 (development).
+This package is based on Laravel 5.
 It is designed to automate common tasks in RESTful API programming.

 ## Installation

+### Requirements

+Requires Laravel 5.1 and PHP 5.6+.

 ### Composer